Villa for two families

 Decor by Nadia Schnack

-The Villa was originally designed by Valdemar Schmidt and built in 1914 as a private family residence.
-The building has two additions, a small extension to the east and a bay window to the south.
+The Villa was originally designed by Valdemar Schmidt and built in 1914 as the Aller family’s private residence.
+The main building has two original additions; a small extension to the east and a bay window to the south.
 The two additions strengthen the playfulness and romantic expression of the house.

-When the current owner acquired the property, the first impression was that changing residents had remodeled the house regardless of the original romantic expression.
-The house needed to regain its authenticity, and it had to be remodeled to accommodate two families each with their own needs.
+Different owners of the property had disregarded the original expression with an additional building and less fortunate remodeling’s.
+The current owner wanted the house to regain its authenticity, and it had to be remodeled to accommodate two families each with their own needs.

 The property is expanded with a new pavilion to the south with the main facade facing the garden.
-The high, slender doorways of the pavilion frames the view to the old garden with the church in the background.
+The materiality and detailing of the new building support the original house.
+The high, slender doorways of the pavilion frame the view to the old garden with the church in the background.

 All the rooms in the house have tailor-made solutions with built-in furniture and carefully selected colors, wallpapers and textiles that support their function and character.